dellsystem/dellsystem.github.io/tech.md

 * cryoshon: [Why the Sharing Economy is Awful](https://cryoshon.co/2016/01/11/why-the-sharing-economy-is-awful/)
 * Paris Marx for The Bold Italic: [How the Gig Economy Profits Off of Desperation](https://thebolditalic.com/how-the-gig-economy-profits-off-desperation-47bc5f04d11b)
 * Facility Waters and Jamie Woodcock for Viewpoint Magazine: [Far From Seamless: a Workers’ Inquiry at Deliveroo](https://www.viewpointmag.com/2017/09/20/far-seamless-workers-inquiry-deliveroo/)
+* Lorenzo Zamponi for Jacobin: [Bargaining With the Algorithm](https://www.jacobinmag.com/2018/06/deliveroo-riders-strike-italy-labor-organizing).
+A rundown of organising efforts among workers for food delivery startups like Deliveroo & Foodora

 ### On why we need fully automated luxury communism